Land restoration: Initial steps

 In order to increase the chances for successful landscape restoration, several key parameters need to be determined.
 A shared understanding of the definition of restoration should be defined for the project.
 As there can be many different motivations for landscape restoration – influenced by personal or environmental ethics, opinions, priorities, available data, economics, etc. – the definition of the term can mean different things to different people and has changed over time.
 Additionally, in order to monitor the success of a restoration project, a reference model or reference ecosystem should be selected in order to make comparisons.
 Along with this, proper surveys of existing conditions should take place.
 Furthermore, design considerations like restoration methods, contingency plans, monitoring, maintenance, permits, resources, budget, and timeline need to be known and will influence landscape restoration capabilities.

 Adaptive management

 Adaptive management is "an approach for simultaneously managing and learning about natural resources."
-It is the primary method used for managing land restoration projects because natural resources can respond to management techniques but the longevity and desirability of those responses are uncertain and dependent on controllable and uncontrollable factors.
+It is the primary method used in managing land restoration projects, as natural resources can respond to management interventions; however, the durability and desirability of these responses are uncertain and depend on a combination of controllable and uncontrollable factors.
 Therefore, adapting how a project is managed based on responses from the ecosystem is a more informed approach to landscape restoration.